rust-lang/rfcs/text/0000-use-in-trait-and-impl.md

 Allow `use declarations` to be inside of `implementations`.
 The bindings that the `use declaration` creates would be scoped to the implementation.

-These `use declarations` would allow the `pub` modifier.
-It would do nothing, just like it currently does in block expressions.
+These `use declarations` would not allow the `pub` visibility modifier.

 ## Example - use in impl